lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ### SCHC ACK format

-The format of an SCHC ACK that acknowledges a window that is not the last one (denoted as All-0 window) is shown in {{Fig-ACK-Format}}.
+The format of a SCHC ACK that acknowledges a window that is not the last one (denoted as All-0 window) is shown in {{Fig-ACK-Format}}.

 ~~~~